Kequc/knex-stringcase/README.md

 const db = knex(options);
 ```

-The two knex config options this library overrides are `postProcessResponse` and `wrapIdentifier`.
+The two knex config options this library overrides are `wrapIdentifier` and `postProcessResponse`.
 If you provide those options they will be run when keys are in database format.
-If you wish to run when keys are in application format use `appPostProcessResponse` and `appWrapIdentifier` instead.
+If you wish to run when keys are in application format use `appWrapIdentifier` and `appPostProcessResponse` instead.

 ## New options